torquebox/torquebox.org/news/2011-01-07-clustered-tasks.md

 Brilliant, right?
 Suck it, "Hello World!"  :-)

-All task classes have three requirements:
+All task classes must meet three requirements:

 * They must extend `TorqueBox::Messaging::Task`
 * They must reside in `app/tasks`